"The Gamay grape and Moulin-à-Vent were made for each other…" Guy Seddon

 Le Clos du Moulin-à-Vent, Monopole: 0.92ha - 70 years +

 All vineyard work is done manually, with horses used for ploughing.
-The short, stubby vines are spur-pruned and trained in the traditional gobelet style, cut back almost to the vine-head
+The short, stubby vines are spur-pruned and trained in the traditional gobelet style, cut back almost to the vine-head during the winter.

 Keeping the grapes low to the ground provides some frost protection from reflected heat, the trade-off being a risk of fungal disease from humidity.